Testing genes to see if cancer is likely to come back

 In many cases, it will be clear to a specialist whether a patient definitely needs further treatment, or definitely doesn’t.
 So these tests may be most useful where there is some uncertainty about your risk of the cancer coming back.

 Two main tests have been developed for breast cancer.
 There are others in development.
-So far, none of these tests are available on the NHS.
-The two tests already developed are called
+The 2 tests already developed are called

 There is more information about both of these tests below.
 They are both carried out on the cancer after it has been removed with surgery.
 Doctors send a sample to a laboratory in the USA for the Oncotype DX test and to the Netherlands for the MammaPrint test.
 It takes between 7 and 10 days for the results to come back.